- New mandatory public health measures in effect April 6.

 Japan imports baled forage to supplement and replace locally grown roughage in the rations of dairy and beef cattle and horses.
-Timothy is grown extensively on the island of Hokkaido, Japan's major dairy-producing region.
-Hokkaido produces about 400,000 tonnes of timothy a year.
+Timothy is grown extensively on the island of Hokkaido, Japan's major dairy region.

-This local Japanese production of timothy bodes well for exporting nations, including Canada, for two reasons.
+This local Japanese production of timothy bodes well for exporting nations, including Canada, for 2 reasons.

-- Local Japanese production of timothy forage makes it a known commodity, and
+- Local Japanese production of timothy forage makes it a known commodity.

-- Many Japanese dairy rations are formulated with timothy hay in mind.
+- Many Japanese dairy rations are formulated with timothy hay.

 Timothy growers marketing perspective

 - Many foreign buyers still determine product quality visually.
-If samples from your delivered hay does not meet this visual inspection, it may be downgraded
+If samples from your delivered hay do not meet this visual inspection, it may be downgraded.

 - A simple rain shower at an inopportune time can result in discounts.